Emergency Fund: Why You Need One and How to Build It

 3. Liquidity

-Liquidity means how fast one’s investments can be converted to cash.
-Hence, long-term deposits, provident funds, bonds, and national savings certificates, which either have an upper withdrawal limit or are redeemable after maturity, must be avoided.
+Liquidity refers to how fast one’s investments can be converted to cash.
+Hence, one should avoid long-term deposits, provident funds, bonds, and national savings certificates, which either have an upper withdrawal limit or are redeemable after maturity.

 Following are some of the options where one can put their emergency money:

-Another option is keeping the emergency fund in-home so it can be used as and when required.
-One can keep 15% of the emergency fund in liquid cash.
-However, one must be careful lest the money gets lost, stolen, or destroyed.
+• Cash – To keep the emergency fund accessible for use as and when required, one can store it at home.
+It is advisable to keep 15% of the emergency fund in liquid cash.
+However, it’s essential to be cautious to prevent the money from getting lost, stolen, or destroyed.

-The remaining 70% of the emergency fund can be invested in either liquid mutual funds or short-term deposits.
-Each of these debt instruments is highly liquid and has minimal risk.
-One can liquidate these investments through a bank’s app or a broker.
-Once liquidated, the funds will be deposited into their bank account within one or two days.
+• Investment – Investing the remaining 70% of the emergency fund can be done in either liquid mutual funds or short-term deposits.
+Each of these debt instruments is highly liquid and has minimal risk, and one can liquidate these investments through a bank’s app or a broker.
+After liquidation, their bank account will receive the funds within one or two days.

 Also, read: Investment Options: Top 15 Picks for 2023

-• To take care of the medical expenses which aren’t covered by health insurance.
-A comprehensive Health Insurance Plan is undoubtedly the best way to combat medical emergencies.
+• Medical expenses – A comprehensive Health Insurance Plan is undoubtedly the best way to combat medical emergencies.
 However, health insurance has its limitations too, and might not cover specific treatments.
 Hence, to meet those treatments’ expenses, one must rely on emergency funds.

 Emergency Funds Calculation